Skip to content

 usage: ForceOnlySEInput="[true/false]"

-Sets a percentage value of missing files before an af split fails
+Sets a percentage value of missing files from the SE before an af split fails.
+Only used with af split

 usage: MaxInputMissingThreshold="[percentage]"